7 Best Photo Editors for Computer

 • Completely free photo editing software with no subscription or one-time purchase fee.

-• Advanced features such as layer support, masks, and custom scripts.
+• Advanced features such as layer support, masks, and scripts.

 Cons: